hurc87/vanilla_js_games/README.md

 ## Hangman

 The user has to guess a word by selecting letters which may or may not be in the word.
 If a wrong letter is selected then an image on the hangman will be displayed, if all the hangman image is displayed the user loses the game.
-After each succesful guess a letter will appear as it would in the word, if the user guess all the letters correctly, they win!
+After each successful guess a letter will appear as it would in the word, if the user guess all the letters correctly, they win!

 ### Breaking down into steps / user stories
 * All the letters of the alphabet are represented as buttons.